 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its financing activities, including long term loan to shareholder, receivable from shareholder and deposits with banks and financial institutions.
+The Company is exposed to credit risk from its financing activities, including, the loan to shareholder, other receivables and deposits with banks and financial institutions.
 The credit risk of the shareholder has been assessed as low due the operation of the group consists in the generation of energy trough photovoltaic solar panels which it is billed and charged to the National Commission of Markets and Competition (CNMC), and to market representatives.